-It’s easy to think of art as “just fun,” but behind the paint-stained smocks and colourful canvases is a powerful tool for developing real-world skills.
+It’s easy to think of art as “just fun,” but behind the paint-stained smocks and colorful canvases is a powerful tool for developing real-world skills.

 Structured art programs like those at Oasis Art + Play Studio go beyond mess and magic.
 They build lifelong competencies that help children thrive far beyond the classroom.